BrightChanges/Unit-3/CoinSnack.md

         print(f"Delivery location is at {LoginScreen.delivery_location}")
-        print(f"Total order of user with id {LoginScreen.delivery_location}:") for i in range(len(order_check)):
+        print(f"Total order of user with id {LoginScreen.delivery_location}:")

+        #as order_check are multiple data rows, I need to use a for loop to get each variable of each row out for printing
+        for i in range(len(order_check)):
             order_list += '\n' + "| No."+ str(i+1) + " | " + "Name: " + str(order_check[i].name).capitalize() + "| Amount: " + str(order_check[i].amount) + " | Price: " + str(order_check[i].price)+"¥ |"
             price += order_check[i].price